What is the average salary in Honolulu, HI?

 Clinical Psychologist

-Clinical psychologists assess and treat mental health disorders.
-They work in hospitals and private practices.
-They use therapy to help patients manage their conditions.
+Clinical Psychologists in Honolulu assess and treat mental health issues.
+They work in hospitals, clinics, and private practices.
+They use therapy and other techniques to help patients.

 Find Clinical Psychologist jobs in Honolulu, HI